DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Fighting Spirit
 _**Praetorian Specialist:** 3rd level_<br>
 Your intensity in battle can shield you and help you strike true.
 As a bonus action on your turn, you can give yourself advantage on all weapon attack rolls until the end of the current turn.
 When you do so, you also gain 5 temporary hit points.
-The number of hit points increases when you reach certain levels in this class, increasing to 10 at<br> 10th level and 15 at 15th level.
+The number of hit points increases when you reach certain levels in this class, increasing to 10 at 10th level and 15 at 15th level.

-You can use this feature three times.<br> You regain all expended uses when you<br> finish a long rest.
+You can use this feature three times.
+You regain all expended uses when you finish a long rest.

 ### Resilient Retainer
 _**Praetorian Specialist:** 7th level_<br>